 Once stored inside the database, different message viewers as well as custom applications can easily browse them.
-The defaults for the write database action are suitable for Adiscon MonitorWare Console product as well as the web interface.
+The defaults for the write database action are suitable Adiscon Loganalyzer (web interface).

 The database format can be fine-tuned.
 This is most useful if you intend to run some additional analysis on the database.
 Also, in high volume environments, tuning the database action to exactly those fields need helps getting best performance out of the database.